 Their progress will be closely monitored and reported to each meeting of Education Committee.
 If the standard of their work improves sufficiently and they meet the conditions they have been set, they will be taken off report and a letter confirming this will be sent to them and placed on their file.
-If they show some improvement but not all conditions have been met, their tutors may request that they remain on report, either with the same or different conditions.
-If they do not meet the conditions set within the specified timeframe, it is likely that they would be moved to step two of the academic disciplinary process.
+A student may only remain on report for a maximum of one term before either showing sufficient improvement to be removed from the formal stages of academic discipline (informal arrangements, as outlined above, may or may not still be appropriate) or being moved to Step three, probation, which is outlined below.
+If, in less that one term, it is apparent that a condition or conditions of being on report have not been met, a student will be moved to Step 3.
+Unless a student provides evidence of exceptional circumstances, failure to show improvement while on report will lead to progression to probation.

-b) Step 2
+c) Step 3